Skip to main content

 • More

-Users can build their own calendar by creating a calendar file.
+Users can build their own calendar by creating a calendar file using the format described in this Javadoc.
 This section goes over an example of using a custom-built calendar for a hypothetical business for the year 2024.

 This example uses a calendar file found in Deephaven's examples repository.
 This guide assumes you have the file on your local machine in the /data mount point.
 This hypothetical business is called "Company Y", and the calendar only covers the year 2024.